 She is acting less and less sheepish about her strength with every rep, and it is a marvel to behold.
 My goal for her — which she doesn’t know — is for her to become unapologetically strong.
 And it’s happening.

 It is what we all deserve to be, in whichever way suits us best.
 Own your abilities, and toss out the script.
 Be unapologetically strong, and just say thank you.

 UPDATE: There is now a shirt.
 You can wear it…unapologetically.
-Hit the Thrive Shop for racerback tanks, women’s tees and men’s tees.
+Hit the Thrive Shop for racerback tanks, tees and sweatshirts.

 [photo credit at top: Jalbus Photo]